erandime/Delivery-Management-System/README.md

 Delivery Management System

-This is a PHP-based Delivery Management System designed to automate and optimize delivery assignment and tracking for dispatchers.
-The system replaces manual spreadsheet-based tracking with a structured, real-time approach to ensure operational efficiency and improve customer satisfaction.
+This is a Delivery Management System designed to automate and optimize delivery assignment and tracking for dispatchers.

-/Project_Root
+Project_Structure

 ├── 01_src/                     # Main source code
 │   ├── commons/                # Database connection
 │   ├── controller/             # Business logic controllers